 “One of the best professional development courses I’ve taken so far!
 I would recommend it to anyone working in the nonprofit sector.”

-General Information for 2024
+General Information for 2025

 Thank you for your interest in applying for the Certificate in Nonprofit Management for Practitioners course.
-Please note we will have updated information for the 2024 program in the spring.

-Application opens: April 1, 2024
+Application opens: May 1, 2025

+Participants must hold an undergraduate degree from an accredited institution of higher education.
+Exceptions to this requirement may be granted upon prior approval.
 This course is designed for individuals who are interested in furthering their knowledge and skills as leaders in the nonprofit sector.
 MWNN is committed to supporting the professional development of next-generation leaders, those with diverse life experiences and intersectional identities, mid-level nonprofit managers aspiring to leadership positions, and those seeking to change careers and enter the nonprofit sector.
-Faculty members are practitioners in the field who bring lived experience as well as expertise.

-2023 tuition for the Certificate in Nonprofit Management for Practitioners is $1,875.00.
+2025 tuition for the Certificate in Nonprofit Management for Practitioners is $1,925.00.
 Partial or full scholarships may be available for qualified candidates.
 The course consists of twelve (12) sessions and forty-five (45) classroom hours.

 Please feel free to reach out if you have any questions.
 Please contact [email protected] or call 508-377-3998.
 Thank you.
 We look forward to connecting about your interest in this program!

 This Course is Designed For